 Adenomyosis is a common condition in women.
 It's also known as reverse of endometriosis., and it can cause pain and irregular uterine bleeding.
 If you're experiencing adenomyosis, then you may be wondering what the best ayurvedic treatment is.
 In this article, we'll discuss the different types of treatments for adenomyosis along with ayurvedic adenomyosis treatment.
 So if you're looking for an ayurvedic treatment for adenomyosis, read on!

 Adenomyosis is an abnormal condition in which the uterine endometrium grows in the uterine walls.
 It can be told as a reverse of endometriosis.

-Endometriosis is the abnormal growth of endometrium outside the uterus at various parts of the pelvic region, including ovaries and fallopian tubes.
+Endometriosis is the abnormal growth of the endometrium outside the uterus at various parts of the pelvic region, including the ovaries and fallopian tubes.